After Trump calls off talks, Afghanistan braces for violence

 The attempt to broker a deal came at one of the most precarious moments in Afghanistan since 2001.

-Many of the hopes that Bush once had for a transformation of Afghanistan have long since faded; with the resurgence of the Taliban, early efforts to assure the education of girls, protect the rights of women and transform villages with agricultural technology and U.S. aid have been abandoned.
+Many of the hopes that Bush once had for a transformation of Afghanistan have long since been abandoned; with the resurgence of the Taliban, early efforts to assure the education of girls, protect the rights of women and transform villages with agricultural technology and U.S. aid have been abandoned.

 But Afghans saw in the negotiations a chance to regain some sense of control, by engineering some kind of political accommodation between Ghani’s government and the Taliban, a form of power-sharing that a decade ago would have been unthinkable.